Pleiadesx/ExchangeGraph/README.md

 First we need to build the frontend which we will place into the spring server so it can serve the static files directly

+IMPORTANT NOTE: Git messed with some line endings in gradlew, so running it or `make run` from a bash terminal might not work due to CRLF endings.
+If on linux I found [this question](https://askubuntu.com/questions/803162/how-to-change-windows-line-ending-to-unix-version) could help.

 ## Frontend

 Navigate to the frontend folder, install dependencies, and build the app